 - Easter Egg: Managing to fall out of bounds in Extra Large results in the player being trapped in a room that is an accurate recreation of what the inside of a GameCube looks like beneath the disc drive.
 The implication is that Shrek literally fell out of the game and is now trapped inside your console.
 Ending up here softlocks the game, with both cheats and the pause menu, requiring a hard reset to escape.

 - Early-Installment Weirdness:

 - Merlin is the Big Bad here, and years later in Shrek the Third he'd appear as a benevolent (if kooky) supporting character who helps out Shrek.

-- This game is the only game directly based on a Shrek movie not developed by Activision, unless you count the Puss in Boots game published by THQ.
+- This game is the only game directly based on a Shrek movie neither published or developed by Activision, unless you count the Puss in Boots game published by THQ.
 Most of the characters from the movies barring Fiona, the Magic Mirror and Shrek himself are absent, and Shrek himself is a Heroic Mime who isn't voiced by his substitute actor Michael J. Gough.

 - Heroic Mime: Shrek himself: the narrator occasionally speaks for him, but he doesn't say a word in-game and only grunts.